Carreau/ipython-wiki/Dev:-GitHub-workflow.md

 ## Pull Requests

 * All work is submitted via Pull Requests.
 * Pull Requests can be submitted as soon as there is code worth discussing.
 Pull Requests track the branch, so you can continue to work after the PR is submitted.
 Review and discussion can begin well before the work is complete, and the more discussion the better.
-The worse case is that the PR is closed.
+The worst case is that the PR is closed.
 * Pull Requests that have stalled should be closed (see [[our policy on closing PRs|Dev: Closing Pull Requests]]
-* Pull requests should always be made against master (backporting PRs is described below).
+* Pull Requests should always be made against master (backporting PRs is described below).
 * Pull Requests should be tested, if feasible:
     - bugfixes should include regression tests
     - new behavior should at least get minimal exercise

-[Travis](http://travis-ci.org/#!/ipython/ipython) does a good job testing IPython and Pull Requests, but it may make sense to manually perform tests (possibly with our `test_pr` script), particularly for PRs that affect `IPython.parallel` or Windows.
+[Travis](http://travis-ci.org/#!/ipython/ipython) does a pretty good job testing IPython and Pull Requests, but it may make sense to manually perform tests (possibly with our `test_pr` script), particularly for PRs that affect `IPython.parallel` or Windows.

 ## Opening an Issue